Rate limits

 - RPC hostnames can return

-421if the client does not use TLS SNI withHTTP/2 - Search hostnames can return
+421if the client does not use TLS SNI withHTTP/2 - RPC hostnames can return

 430when connection concurrency is too high; clients should reuse existing connections instead of opening more